MilesUpHQ/Quiz/ruby/quiz_questions.md

 Answer :

-The -> operator creates a new Proc, which is one of Ruby’s function types.
-(The -> is often called the “stabby proc”.)
+The -> operator creates a new Proc, which is one of Rubyâ€™s function types.
+(The -> is often called the â€œstabby procâ€.)

 This particular Proc takes one parameter (namely, a).
 When the Proc is called, Ruby executes the block